Accrued Expenses: Definition

-Cr.
-Accrued Expense Account, (a newly opened account)
+- Cr. the accrued expense account (a newly opened account)

-- When preparing the Balance Sheet, Accrued Telephone Expense, $870, will be shown as a current liability.
+- When preparing the balance sheet, accrued telephone expense, amounting to $870, will be shown as a current liability

 Accrued Interest Expenses

-journal entry for accrued interest expenses corresponds to the entry for accrued interest revenue, except that in this case a payable and an expense are recorded instead of a receivable and revenue.
+The journal entry for accrued interest expenses corresponds to the entry for accrued interest revenue.
+However, in this case, a payable and an expense are recorded instead of a receivable and revenue.

 Accrued Salaries Expenses

-Finally, the adjusting journal entry at December 31, 2017; the entry to record the payment of salaries on January 4, 2018; and T accounts are:
+Finally, the adjusting journal entry on 31 December 2017, along with the entry to record the payment of salaries on 4 January 2018, is given below with T accounts.

-When the salaries are paid on January 4, Cash is credited for the full week’s salaries.
-Salaries Payable is debited for the salaries recognized in the prior period, and Salaries Expense is debited for the current period’s salaries.
+When the salaries are paid on 4 January, the cash account is credited for the full week’s salaries.
+Salaries payable is debited for the salaries recognized in the prior period, while salaries expense is debited for the current period’s salaries.